 Over a period of more than 24 years, Dubin was privileged to work with scientists like Borlaug, Anderson, Frank Zillinsky, Sanjaya Rajaram, and many others.
 In the ensuing years, he worked in Mexico, the Andean Region of South America, and South Asia.
 He served as regional pathologist/breeder in both regions and later on in Mexico as subprogram leader, pathology; leader, Seed Health Unit; and lastly as associate director, Wheat Program.
 In 1999, Dubin retired from CIMMYT.
 It was a very rewarding career and the Peace Corps with its philosophy helped guide him in it.
 In many ways, the world has not changed that much and the Peace Corps is more relevant than ever.

 Lastly, one might ask why support a student travel fund at APS?
 In his years abroad, APS meetings and members were very important in helping him in his work.
 He would come from overseas for vacation and looked forward to these meetings to get up to date in pathology.
 Roland Line and him used to sponsor ad hoc cereal workers socials years ago, and some good international cooperative work and information exchange came out of them.
 It is heartening to see APS become truly international.
-As well, his work with APS Office of International Programs and its members, through the years, was very fruitful.
-Dubmin believed that it is critical for graduate students to participate in APS meetings and hope that this travel fund will be a small contribution to that effort.
+As well, his work with the APS Office of International Programs and its members, through the years, were very fruitful.
+Dubin believed that it is critical for graduate students to participate in APS meetings and established this travel fund as a way to contribute to this effort.